trajceskijovan/Fake-News/README.md

 ![](samples/8.png)

-# Pre-processing and data cleanup:
+# Pre-processing and data cleanup steps that took place are outlined below:

 > Create a corpus (type of object expected by "tm" library)
 >